onap/integration/docs/docs_policy_e2e.rst

 Policy Framework End to End Tests
 ---------------------------------

-Two automated smoke tests exercise the ONAP Policy Framework end to end:
+Three automated smoke tests exercise the ONAP Policy Framework end to end:
-``basic_policy`` and ``basic_acm``.
-Both are pythonsdk-tests scenarios and both are listed in the smoke test table of
-:ref:`Automated Use Cases <release_automated_usecases>`.
+``basic_policy``, ``basic_acm`` and ``basic_opa``.
+All three are pythonsdk-tests
+scenarios and all three are listed in the smoke test table of :ref:`Automated Use Cases <release_automated_usecases>`.

+They cover the two ways a policy reaches an enforcement point - an operator deploying it by hand and an automation composition doing it by delegation - and the two enforcement points that can then answer a decision request, XACML and Open Policy Agent.

 This page explains what an operator actually gets out of each test, which services each one drives, why they have to run inside the Kubernetes cluster, and what has to be true of the deployment before ``basic_acm`` can pass.
-No prior knowledge of Automation Composition Management (ACM) is assumed.
+No prior knowledge of Automation Composition Management (ACM) or of Rego, the Open Policy Agent policy language, is assumed.

 The use cases
 ~~~~~~~~~~~~~